 This book will help you understand financial modeling concepts using Excel, and provides you with an overview of the steps you should follow to build an integrated financial model.

-Using Excel for business and financial modelling: a practical guide
+Using Excel for business and financial modelling: a practical guide (3rd edition)

 A hands-on guide to using Excel in the business context.
 Contains step-by-step instructions of how to solve common business problems using financial models, including downloadable Excel templates, a list of shortcuts and tons of practical tips and techniques you can apply straight away.
+Formerly titled Using Excel for business analysis.

 Principles of financial modelling: model design and best practices using Excel and VBA